shivapoudyal/test/README.md

 **What work will it be covering**:

-This automation will cover all the steps right from the creating the users in MySQL database to add credetials in AWS Secrets manager like :
+This automation will cover all the various steps which currently being managed manually by SREs like :

-- Item 1
-- Item 2
+- Login to AWS RDS MySQL databases to Add the users (IAM Auth Token based login).
+- Generates password for mysql users.
+- Creates users in RDS MySQL databases.
+- Grants required MySQL permissions to the users.
+- Auto creates secrets manager keys and putting their values in AWS Secrets manager.

+Note:- whole automation script is written in Python programming language.

 # Prerequisites python packages: